 Her current book project scrutinizes printed sources related to the household as well as manuscript recipe collections to better understand the lived experience of domesticity and to challenge the dominance of published, prescriptive ideology for the study of nineteenth-century women.
 Women’s interaction with the expectations of domesticity, preserved through the compilation of manuscript recipe collections and the annotations in printed texts, reveals the ordinary practice of domesticity and provides the researcher with invaluable clues about how women navigated sweeping changes in domestic ideology.
 Recipes and cookbooks demonstrate how women conformed to, negotiated with, and resisted the expectations placed upon them by domestic ideology.

-Rachel has ten years teaching experience at the University of Maine in both the Department of History and the Honors College.
+Rachel has ten years teaching experience at the University of Maine in the Department of History, the Women, Gender, and Sexuality Program, and the Honors College.
 She has been active in public history and digital humanities initiatives, including editorial and curatorial work for the Mount Desert Island Historical Society, the Recipes Project blog, and at the University of Maine.

 Outside of her academic work, she enjoys cooking, knitting, and running.
 She lives in Falls Church, Virginia with her family.